MAVEN-Arg: Completing the Puzzle of All-in-One Event Understanding Dataset with Event Argument Annotation: Future Event Prediction Demonstration

 \paragraph{Experimental Results}

-Experimental results are shown in \cref{tab:pred}.
+\looseness=-1 Experimental results are shown in \cref{tab:pred}.
 From these, we can see that the powerful LLMs can produce highly reasonable event predictions.
 However, their predictions seldom align with the actual future, making them not directly helpful.
-These observations suggest that using LLMs for future event prediction is promising, but there remains topics to explore on how to build practical future event prediction systems with LLMs.
-For instance, using retrieval-augmented methods may help LLMs access more timely evidences when making future predictions.
-As a preliminary attempt, this demonstrates how our all-in-one event understanding dataset can assist in conveniently building and evaluating event-based applications.
+These observations suggest that using LLMs for future event prediction is promising, but there remain topics to explore on how to build practical future event prediction systems with LLMs.
+For instance, using retrieval-augmented methods may help LLMs access more timely evidence when making future predictions.
+As a preliminary attempt, the experiments demonstrate how our all-in-one event understanding dataset can assist in conveniently building and evaluating event-based applications.
 We hope that future works can explore using the MAVEN series datasets to build diverse applications.